-As noted in Working Together: A Guide to Positive Problem Solving for Schools, Families and Communities (Manitoba Education, Citizenship and Youth, 2004) that formal dispute resolution may become necessary when people in the dispute feel they cannot resolve the issue by themselves.
+Formal dispute resolution may become necessary when people in the dispute feel they cannot resolve the issue by themselves.
 Formal processes are used for children in schools who are experiencing concerns involving Appropriate Education, and normally have an Individual Education Plan (IEP) in place.
 Formal Dispute Resolution can include mediation, arbitration/adjudication, or legal recourse.
 Each of the processes involves an outside third party such as a mediator, judge, or jury.
 Formal dispute resolution should only be used when all other avenues - including using the line of communication in the school system - have been exhausted.